'FIFA Ultimate Team' loot boxes let you see what's inside now

 When previewed, the regular pack opening animations plays – or can be skipped – and players will then be given the option to purchase the pack if they want to.

-Players will only be able to preview packs that are purchased directly with FUT Coins of FIFA Points, packs that are earned as rewards from various events such as Division Rivals.
+Players will only be able to preview packs that are purchased directly with FUT Coins of FIFA Points, packs that are earned as rewards from various events such as Division Rivals will still have their contents hidden..

 Earlier in the year, a report filed by at the universities of Plymouth and Wolverhampton found strong links between loot boxes and gambling.